-- A considerable amount of work has been on-going across the University during 2017-18 to address the requirements of the GDPR, including revising relevant policies and guidance, developing relevant support, and ensuring the requirements are communicated across the research community. - A Policy and process for managing security sensitive research was approved by Senate in December 2017, and subsequently communicated across the University, as part of the University's Prevent duty (the UK Counter-Terrorism and Security Act 2015's requirement for Universities to 'have due regard to the need to prevent people from being drawn into terrorism').
+- Work has continued across the University during 2018/19 to ensure that the requirements of the GDPR and Data Protection Act 2018 are met, including further revisions to ethics guidance and reminder communications from the UREC to departments to ensure that new data protection requirements are being followed. - The University has a policy and process for managing security sensitive research, as part of the University's Prevent duty (the UK Counter-Terrorism and Security Act 2015's requirement for Universities to 'have due regard to the need to prevent people from being drawn into terrorism').
 The aims of the policy are to ensure the welfare of staff and, in particular, students who undertake security sensitive research, recognising the potentially radicalising and/or distressing effects of viewing security-sensitive material; and to protect staff and students undertaking legitimate research from misinterpretation by the authorities (which may result in legal sanction), so that research may proceed unhindered.
-The policy and associated process are based on a traffic-light system to assess the level of risk that the proposed research presents, and to identify the appropriate steps that should be undertaken to manage the risk. - A Research Governance Procedure for healthcare research has been in place for a number of years; the Procedure involves registering projects on the University's Costing Tool and undertaking checks via an administrative process to ensure that a research governance sponsor is appointed in line with the UK policy framework for health and social care research.
-Where the University is appointed as the research governance sponsor, additional checks are undertaken to ensure that the appropriate governance approvals are obtained prior to the commencement of the project, and monitoring and reporting responsibilities throughout the life of the project are clearly delegated to the Principle https://www.sheffield.ac.uk/rs/ethicsandintegrity/governance/decision tree/index.
+The policy and associated process are based on a traffic-light system to assess the level of risk that the proposed research presents, and to identify the appropriate steps that should be undertaken to manage the risk. - A Research Governance Procedure for health and social care research has been in place for a number of years; the Procedure involves registering projects on the University's Costing Tool and undertaking checks via an administrative process to ensure that a research governance sponsor is appointed in line with the UK policy framework for health and social care research.
+Where the University is appointed as the research governance sponsor, additional checks are undertaken to ensure that the appropriate governance approvals are obtained prior to the commencement of the project, and monitoring and reporting responsibilities throughout the life of the project are clearly delegated to the Principle Investigator and Head of Department.